JavaProgswing/GoogleFormsAnswerBot/README.md

    python tools/main.py
    ```
    - Ensure the script continues running in the background.
-   - During the first run, you may be prompted to enter credentials for accessing ChatGPT services.
+   - During the first run, you may be prompted to enter google account credentials for accessing ChatGPT services.
 Follow the on-screen instructions.

 3. **Load the Unpacked Extension in Chrome**:
    - Open Chrome and navigate to `chrome://extensions/`.